 Develop the art of questioning

-When asking questions, you will want to watch your tone, the context, your intonation, and your body language while ensuring a neutral and non-judgmental voice.
+When asking questions, you will want to watch your tone, context, intonation, and body language while ensuring a neutral and non-judgmental voice.
 Watch yourself and be sure to stay away from impatience and sarcasm or you will get the opposite result.
 You can learn more about body language in this other article.

 The different question styles